How to brake

 G’day, it's Michael guest here.

-What's been most of the year traveling around all around the country towing boats, this is the new Amarok fantastic tow vehicle 600 Newt meters of torque 10-speed Auto.
+What's been most of the year travelling around all around the country towing boats, this is the new Amarok fantastic tow vehicle 600 Newt meters of torque 10-speed Auto.
 Four-wheel disc brakes we're talking about braking here, in a minute but four-wheel discs on the Amarok and then I've got four-wheel electric hydraulic brakes on the boat.

-So braking distance is something you really need to think about, so depending on conditions if you're traveling downhill you need to increase that braking distance behind the vehicle in that's in front of you and also if it's raining, slippery conditions then you need to think about braking conditions.
+So braking distance is something you really need to think about, so depending on conditions if you're travelling downhill you need to increase that braking distance behind the vehicle in that's in front of you and also if it's raining, slippery conditions then you need to think about braking conditions.

 The other thing you can do too with the new Amarok it's got all those adjustments there so you've got two wheel drive, then you've got all-wheel drive and I would click into that all-wheel drive mode if I was towing in wet conditions when you plug your trailer in as soon as you plug your trailer in, the amok senses it straight away and it will go as a default straight into that all drive setting so you can go back to two wheel drive if you're an experienced tow-er and you're happy to do that, back into high-range two wheel drive.